CarbonLDP/carbonldp-js-sdk/doc/README.md

 static is( resource:Object ):boolean
 ```

-Returns true if the object is a `Carbon.Resource.Class` (by duck type)
+Returns true if the object provided is considered a `Carbon.Resource.Class` object.

 *Parameters*